 The Board of Directors may temporarily resolve to depart from these guidelines, in whole or in part, if in a specific case there is special cause for the departure and the departure is necessary to serve the Company’s long-term interests, including sustainability, or to ensure the Company’s financial viability.
 As indicated above, the Remuneration Committee’s tasks include preparing decisions of the Board of Directors on remuneration-related issues, which includes decisions on departures from the guidelines.
 Any departure is reported and motivated each year in the remuneration report.

-Proposal for resolution on principles for the appointment of the Nomination Committee and the instruction for the Nomination Committee. (item 13)
+Proposal for resolution on principles for the appointment of the Nomination Committee and the instruction for the Nomination Committee (item 14)

 The Nomination Committee proposes the following policies for the appointment of the Nomination Committee.

-The Nomination Committee is appointed ahead of the Annual General Meeting and comprises representatives for the three largest shareholders in terms of voting rights in the company as registered in the share register maintained by Euroclear Sweden AB, or otherwise known shareholders on the last day of trading in August each year, and the Chairman of the Board, who is also to convene the Nomination Committee to its first meeting.
-The representatives are appointed by the three largest shareholders in terms of voting rights in the company but represent all shareholders in the company.
+The Nomination Committee is appointed ahead of the Annual General Meeting and comprises representatives for the three largest shareholders in terms of voting rights in the Company as registered in the share register maintained by Euroclear Sweden AB, or otherwise known shareholders on the last day of trading in August each year.
+If the Chairman of the Board is not appointed as a representative for one of the three largest shareholders in terms of voting rights in accordance with this provision, the Chairman will also be included in the Nomination Committee.
+The Chairman of the Board must convene the Nomination Committee to its first meeting.
+The representatives are appointed by the three largest shareholders in terms of voting rights in the Company but represent all shareholders in the Company.

-If one or more of the three largest shareholders in terms of voting rights refrain from appointing a member of the Nomination Committee, entitlement to appoint such a member is transferred to the next largest shareholder in terms of voting rights who is not already entitled to appoint a member of the Nomination Committee.
-The procedure continues until the Nomination Committee comprises four members.
+If one or more of the three largest shareholders in terms of voting rights refrains from appointing a member of the Nomination Committee, entitlement to appoint such a member is transferred to the next largest shareholder in terms of voting rights who is not already entitled to appoint a member of the Nomination Committee.
+The procedure continues until the Nomination Committee comprises three members (if the Chairman of the Board is appointed as one of the three largest shareholders in terms of voting rights) or otherwise until the Nomination Committee comprises four members.

 The names of the members and shareholders they represent are normally published on the Company’s website not later than six months prior to the AGM.
 The Nomination Committee elects its Chairman from amongst its members at its first meeting.
 The mandate period of the Nomination Committee extends until a new Nomination Committee is appointed.

-If there are any changes to the company’s ownership structure after the last day of trading in August and three months before the next AGM that result in a particular shareholder becoming one of the three largest shareholders in terms of voting rights, and they express an interest to the Chairman of the Nomination Committee to be included in the Nomination Committee, this shareholder is entitled, pursuant to the rules of the Nomination Committee, to either appoint an additional member of the Nomination Committee or a member to replace the member appointed by the smaller shareholder in terms of voting rights following the ownership changes.
+If there are any changes to the Company’s ownership structure after the last day of trading in August and three months before the next AGM that result in a particular shareholder becoming one of the three largest shareholders in terms of voting rights, and this shareholder expresses an interest to the Chairman of the Nomination Committee to be included in the Nomination Committee, this shareholder is entitled, pursuant to the decision of the Nomination Committee, to either appoint an additional member of the Nomination Committee or a member to replace the member appointed by the smaller shareholder in terms of voting rights following the ownership changes.

 A shareholder who has appointed a member of the Nomination Committee is entitled to dismiss the member and appoint a new member.
 If such a change takes place, the shareholder must without delay notify the Chairman of the Nomination Committee thereof (or, if the Chairman of the Nomination Committee is to be replaced, notify the Chairman of the Board).
 The notification is to include the name of the dismissed member and the individual who will replace this member on the Nomination Committee.